Comics Underground, October 18, 2012. Photo by Pat Moran Photography.

 And then there were monkey masks.

-- Comics Underground favorites Jeff Parker and Ben Dewey donned monkey masks to present their Planet of the Apes comic.
+• Comics Underground favorites Jeff Parker and Benjamin Dewey donned monkey masks to present their Planet of the Apes comic.

 AUGUST 2, 2012